zakariajaadi/wine-prediction-mlops/README.md

 * **🐘 PostgreSQL**: Hosts the backend databases for MLflow, Prefect, and monitoring.

-* **🖥️ Adminer**: Adminer provided a light-weight front-end to manage and monitor the PostgreSQL database.
+* **🖥️ Adminer**: Used as light-weight front-end to manage the PostgreSQL database.

-* **🧪 Deepchecks**: Used to calculate both Features and Prediction drift
+* **🧪 Deepchecks**: Used to calculate both Features and Prediction drift.

-* **📈 Grafana**: Used to visualize drift scores and to provide alerts for drift detection, enabling real-time insights into deployed model health.
+* **📈 Grafana**: Used to visualize drift scores and to provide alerts for drift detection.

-* **⚙️ OmegaConf**: Used to manage configurations through structured YAML with runtime parameter injection
+* **⚙️ OmegaConf**: Used to manage configurations through structured YAML with runtime parameter injection.

-* **📦 Poetry**: Used to manage Python dependencies and virtual environments, for reproducible and consistent development.
+* **📦 Poetry**: Used to manage Python dependencies and virtual environments.

 ## 📊  Dataset